Prime number: Prime values of quadratic polynomials

 yields prime numbers for $1\le n\le 40$, although composite numbers appear among its later values.
 The search for an explanation for this phenomenon led to the deep algebraic number theory of Heegner numbers and the class number problem.
 The Hardy–Littlewood conjecture F predicts the density of primes among the values of quadratic polynomials with integer coefficients in terms of the logarithmic integral and the polynomial coefficients.
 No quadratic polynomial has been proven to take infinitely many prime values.

 The Ulam spiral arranges the natural numbers in a two-dimensional grid, spiraling in concentric squares surrounding the origin with the prime numbers highlighted.
 Visually, the primes appear to cluster on certain diagonals and not others, suggesting that some quadratic polynomials take prime values more often than others.

+Russian mathematician Viktor Bunyakovsky in 1857 conjectured that any one-variable polynomial $f(x)$ with integer coefficients would produce infinitely many primes in the sequence $f(1), f(2), f(3), \dots$.
+A polynomial must meet the conditions that its leading coefficient is positive, it is irreducible over the rationals, and the value of such a sequence has no common factor larger than 1.
+This conjecture was generalized by Polish mathematician Andrzej Schinzel's hypothesis H, and later extended to multivariable polynomials in Dickson's conjecture and then Bateman–Horn conjecture.